 This is one of my favorite breakfast all winter long.
-Not only because its scrumptious but also because you can fix it in minutes.That sounds like a blessing when you have a small kid around & you are pressed for time.
+Not only because its scrumptious but also because you can fix it in minutes.That sounds like a blessing when you are pressed for time.

 Besan/ gram flour/ Chickpea flour is an indispensable food ingredient in Indian cooking.You can dish out appetizers, fritters, curries, paranthas (Indian flat bread) or even desserts using this faint yellow flour.